Christmas Gift Giving Tips for Single Parents

 If your ex is in the picture, how do you celebrate Christmas?
 How do you decide who’s giving the kids which gifts?
 How do you combine the 2 households for Christmas?
 Or do you?

 It’s difficult enough trying to figure out everything, especially when it’s with an ex.
-There’s a reason that you’re not together and that often involves communication issues or hard feelings.
+There’s a reason that you’re not together and that often involves communication issues and possibly hard feelings.

 Going through Christmas divorced or separated may mean giving up your dream of the how Christmas “should be”.
 The most important thing to remember is to keep it focused on the kids.

-Hopefully, you both agree with the basics that you’re going to teach your kids about Christmas.
+Hopefully, you both agree on the basics information that you’re going to teach your kids about Christmas.
 If not, that can be difficult, especially for young children.

 If you’re going the Santa route, talk to your ex and decide whether Santa will go to your house, dad’s house, or both houses.
 Decide who will pay for what.
 I most commonly see each adult paying for gifts received in their own home, but determine what works best for your situation.